kovetskiy/mark/README.md

 ```

 The pagetree macro works almost the same as the TOC above, but the tree behavior
-is more desireable for creating placeholder pages above collectiosn of SOPs.
+is more desirable for creating placeholder pages above collections of SOPs.

 The default pagetree macro behavior is to insert a tree rooted @self.